hdrhbbu1/www/content/articles/2017-06-10-casual-ableism/index.md

 furrowed brow telling me all I needed to know.
 "Are your legs really that weak?"

 I quickly retorted.
-"If you'll look at the chart, the purpose of this visit is to investigate possible small fiber neuropathy in all four limbs, aplus muscle weakness and numbness in my lower extremities."
+"If you'll look at the chart, the purpose of this visit is to investigate possible small fiber neuropathy in all four limbs, plus muscle weakness and numbness in my lower extremities."

 I'm no longer surprised by how quickly medical staff dismiss potentially